jmschrei/apricot/README.md

 ### Summarizing data sets by selecting examplars

-apricot allows you to select exemplar samples using facility location functions.
-These exemplars can be used for downstream analysis, visualization in the place of large data sets, or as another approach for selecting subsets for training machine learning models.
+apricot allows you to select exemplar samples using facility location functions in a much more principled manner than simple random selection would allow.
+These exemplars can be used for downstream analysis, visualization in the place of large data sets, as centroids in a greedy version of k-means clustering, or as another approach for selecting subsets for training machine learning models.

 ![](img/facilitylocation.png)